Wenhui Award 2020 - Educational Innovation in Response to Pandemic and Other Emergencies

 The final assessment of nominated applications is conducted by a Jury of multiple members who come from different countries in the Asia-Pacific region and have extensive expertise and experience in the education sector.

-The winners of the Award and the recipients of the Honourable Commendations will be announced by the end of November 2020, and the winners will be invited to the Award Ceremony in due course.
+The winners of the Award and the recipients of the Honourable Commendations will be announced in due course after the Jury Meeting, and the winners will be invited to the Award Ceremony to be held virtually or in China.

 For inquiries about Wenhui Award and/or the application, please contact the Secretariat at firstname.lastname@example.org.